-19. Article 51.
-Adapted examination scheduling outside the standard examination periods outside the standard examination periods.
+Article 51.
+Adapted examination scheduling outside the standard examination periods Students with special individual circumstances (e.g. serious medical reasons) and students with a recognised status (see article 97) can request permission for an adapted examination schedule outside the standard examination periods.
 Students can only take an examination after the classes of the course concerned have ended.
 This provision also applies to adapted examination schedules outside the standard examination periods.